matthiku/cSpot/readme.md

 # The Church Service Planning Online Tool
 - Create Order of Services with all relevant data
 - Customize for your church and allow others to participate
-- Manage your team (staff) with their roles
+- Manage your team (staff) with their roles; also manage the resources needed for a service (rooms, devices etc.)
 - Present your songs in a slideshow fashion via a projector
+- The slideshow can be done off-line with all slides downlaoded to the local computer
 - Control the slide show from **any device** using a Chromecast device attached to your projector
-- Provide chords, lyrics and sheetmusic for musicians an all kinds of devices
+- Provide chords, lyrics and sheetmusic for musicians on all kinds of devices
-- Allows extensive collaboration and input from all users
+- Allows extensive collaboration and input from all users with full rights management
 - Allows for a _synchronised presentation_ of lyrics, chords or sheet music _accross all designated devices!_
 - Send email and/or internal messages between users

-As a free and open source project, you can download ('clone') the sources, modify (customize) them and run the tool from your own web site.
+As a free and open source project, you can download ('clone') the sources, modify (customize) them and run the tool from your own web site hoster.

 **Developers**, please feel free to contribute and make pull requests! **Testers**, please send your bug reports and enhancement suggestions!